Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-• (a) An appeal to the Band’s Court of Central Jurisdiction may be taken from any formal order of the TERO Commission by any party adversely affected thereby, including a complainant.
-To take such an appeal, a party must file a notice of appeal in the Band’s Court of Central Jurisdiction and serve a copy of the notice of appeal on the director and any other party to the proceeding no later than twenty (20) days after the party receives a copy of the TERO Commission’s decision.
+• (a) An appeal to the Band’s District Court may be taken from any formal order of the TERO Commission by any party adversely affected thereby, including a complainant.
+To take such an appeal, a party must file a notice of appeal in the Band’s District Court and serve a copy of the notice of appeal on the TERO Director and any other party to the proceeding no later than 20 calendar days after the party receives a copy of the TERO Commission’s decision.

 • (b) The notice of appeal shall: